Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Materials and methods

 In this work, we used a large, diverse and multi-institutional whole-body PET/CT dataset with a total of 611 cases.
 These scans came from four retrospective cohorts: (i) \textit{DLBCL-BCCV}: 107 scans from 79 patients with DLBCL from BC Cancer, Vancouver (BCCV), Canada; (ii) \textit{PMBCL-BCCV}: 139 scans from 69 patients with PMBCL from BC Cancer; (iii) \textit{DLBCL-SMHS}: 220 scans from 219 patients with DLBCL from St. Mary's Hospital, Seoul (SMHS), South Korea; (iv) \textit{AutoPET lymphoma}: 145 scans from 144 patients with lymphoma from the University Hospital T\"{u}bingen, Germany \cite{Gatidis2022}.
-Additional description on the number of scans, patient age and sex, and manufacturers of PET/CT scanner for each cohort is given in Table \ref{tab:cohort_data}.
+Additional description about the dataset from each cohort is given in Table \ref{tab:cohort_data}.
 The cohorts (i)-(iii) are collectively referred to as the \textit{internal} cohort.
-For cohorts (i) and (ii), ethics approval was granted by the UBC BC Cancer Research Ethics Board (REB) (REB Numbers: H19-01866 and H19-01611 respectively) on 30 Oct 2019 and 1 Aug 2019 respectively.
-For cohort (iii), the approval was granted by St. Mary's Hospital, Seoul (REB Number: KC11EISI0293) on 2 May 2011.
-Due to the retrospective nature of our data, patient consent was waived for these three cohorts.
-The cohort (iv) was obtained from the publicly available AutoPET challenge dataset \cite{Gatidis2022} and is referred to as the \textit{external} cohort.
+The cohort (iv) was obtained from the AutoPET challenge dataset (public) \cite{Gatidis2022} and is referred to as the \textit{external} cohort.
+For all the cohorts, the PET and CT images were acquired simultaneously on a PET-CT scanner in a single session.
+As a result, the PET and CT images were anatomically aligned up to minor shifts due to physiological motion.
+The ethical statements about these datasets can be found in Sec. \ref{ethical_statements}.